 - a.
 Women, in particular Somali, Bangladeshi and Turkish women and those who are economically inactive due to parental (pre-school children) and/or caring responsibilities - b.
 People with health issues, particularly mental health or a disability - c.
 Lone parents and residents living in temporary accommodation and in receipt of Discretionary Housing Payments - d.
 Residents who are 50+ years old with low-level or no qualifications - e.
-Ex-offenders - f.
+Long-term unemployed and economically inactive residents who have not engaged with any projects or developed their skills in the last two years - f.
+Ex-offenders - g.
 Homeless.